GalenWright/wright-lab-website/content/authors/alexandria-martin/_index.md

 ---
 # Display name
-title: "Mason Hollebeke"
+title: "Alexandria Martin"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "mason-hollebeke"
+- "alexandria-martin"

 # Is this the primary user of the site?
 superuser: false